obonaventure/cnp3/Missions/S2/abp.rst

  The goodput is defined as the amount of SDUs (measured in bytes) that is successfully transferred during a period of time

 12. The socket interface allows you to use the UDP protocol on a Unix host.
 UDP provides a connectionless unreliable service that in theory allows you to send SDUs of up to 64 KBytes.

-Implement a small UDP client and a small UDP server (in python, you can start from the example provided in http://docs.python.org/library/socket.html ) and run them on different workstations to determine experimentally the largest SDU that is supported by your language and OS.
+ - Implement a small UDP client and a small UDP server (in python, you can start from the example provided in http://docs.python.org/library/socket.html but you can also use C or java )
+ - run the client and the servers on different workstations to determine experimentally the largest SDU that is supported by your language and OS.
 If possible, use different languages and Operating Systems in each group.

 .. socket layer with UDP, what is the larget data that you can send by usinc C, Java or python, is it 64KBytes or less ?

 13. By using the socket interface, implement on top of the connectionless unreliable service provided by UDP a simple client that sends the following message shown in the figure below.

  In this message, the bit flags should be set to `01010011b`, the value of the 16 bits field must be the square root of the value contained in the 32 bits field, the character string must be an ASCII representation (without any trailing `\0`) of the number contained in the 32 bits character field.
+The last 16 bits of the message contain an Internet checksum that has been computed over the entire message.

- Upon reception of such a message, the server verifies the value of the bit flags, the 16 bits integer, the 32 bits integer, the character string.
-If they all match and the Internet checksum is correct, it returns a SDU containing `11111111b`.
+ Upon reception of a message, the server verifies that :

+ - the flag has the correct value
+ - the 32 bits integer is the square of the 16 bits integer
+ - the character string is an ASCII representation of the 32 bits integer
+ - the Internet checksum is correct

+ If the verification succeeds, the server returns a SDU containing `11111111b`.
 Otherwise it returns `01010101b`

- Inside each group, implement at least two different clients and two different servers.
-The clients and the servers must run on both the Linux workstations and the Sun server (sirius).
+ Inside each group, implement two different clients and two different servers (both using different langages).
+The clients and the servers must run on both the Linux workstations and the Sun server (`sirius`).
 Verify the interoperability of the clients and the servers inside the group.
 You can use C, Java or python to write these implementations.

 ::